cn0047/stash/ed/c/gcp/workflows/README.md

 Workflows are per region.

+Workflow itself is yaml file with instructions.

 Workflows orchestrates multiple HTTP-based services into durable, stateful workflow.
 It has low latency and can handle high number of executions.
 It's serverless.

-Trigger: cloud scheduler, eventarc (event or pubsub message).
+Trigger:
+* cloud scheduler.
+* pubsub.
+* eventarc.